sujeilyfonseca/argo-cd/docs/user-guide/tracking_strategies.md

 | Track minor releases (e.g. in QA) | Use a range | `1.*` or `>=1.0.0 <2.0.0` |
 | Use the latest (e.g. in local development) | Use star range |  `*` or `>=0.0.0` |

-**Note for OCI Helm repositories**: the only available strategy is "Pin to a version".

 [Read about version ranges](https://www.telerik.com/blogs/the-mystical-magical-semver-ranges-used-by-npm-bower)

 ## Git